The Lancet November 23, 2002

 Tested

-Simvastatin 40mg daily
+Simvastatin 40 mg daily

 Population

-Adults at high risk of coronary disease
+Adults aged 40-80 years with high risk of coronary heart disease

 Comparator